MayDomine/Burst-Attention/README.md

 ## Deep Learning Framework Compatibility
 We are proud to offer implementations of BurstAttention in both Torch and MindSpore.
 Given that the communication components are managed via `bmtrain.distributed`, it's necessary to install the BMTrain toolkit tailored for MindSpore to utilize the MindSpore version of BurstAttention.
 We are diligently working to streamline this installation process.

 **Thank you for your interest in BurstAttention.
-We look forward to your contributions and feedback as we continue to push the boundaries of processing extremely long sequences efficiently.**
+We look  to your contributions and feedback as we continue to push the boundaries of processing extremely long sequences efficiently.**

 ## Benchmark Results